-User interface window is divided into 8 areas.
+User interface window is divided into 8 areas:

 - 1. Logged in user name and session termination button in the web interface ('Sign Out') for the current user. - 2.
 Changing the user interface language.
 One of two languages is available: Russian (ru) or English (eng). - 3.
-Menu tabs include submenu tabs grouped by category: Network, VoIP, IPTV, Local Interfaces, System. - 4.
-Submenu tabs allow for settings field management. - 5.
-WEB configurator mode changing panel (for details, see Section 2.3 WEB Interface Operation Modes). - 6.
+Menu tabs include submenu tabs grouped by category: Network, VoIP, IPTV, System. - 4.
+Submenu tabs allow you to control settings field. - 5.
+WEB configurator mode changing panel (to get more details, see Section 2.3 WEB-interface operation mode). - 6.
 Device settings field based on the user selection; allows you to view device settings and enter configuration data. - 7.
-Configuration management buttons; for detailed description, see Section 2.4 Applying and Discarding Changes Made to Configuration. - Apply apply and save the current configuration into non-volatile memory of the device; - Discard discard changes (effective only until 'Apply' button is clicked). - 8.
+Configuration management buttons; for detailed description, see Section 2.4 Applying and Discarding Changes Made to Configuration. - Apply apply and save the current configuration into flash memory of the the device; - Discard discard changes (effective only until 'Apply' button is clicked). - 8.
 Informational field showing firmware version and WEB interface version.